Celtic Frost: Musical style and influences

 Celtic Frost's sound has undergone significant evolution over the years, making them difficult to categorize.
-The band's early work has been described as thrash metal and death metal.
-Celtic Frost are also often described as black metal, though some dissent, such as authors Axl Rosenberg and Christopher Krovatin, argue that the band's "music was too tight, and its connection to old-school rock 'n' roll music too readily apparent, to be black metal."
-In some instances, Celtic Frost is described as avant-garde due to a combination of ambient, classical, and electronica elements in their music.
+The band's early work has been described as thrash metal and death metal, with Dan Epstein of Guitar World referring to Celtic Frost as "one of the leading lights in the European death metal movement."
+They are also often described as black metal, though some dissent, such as authors Axl Rosenberg and Christopher Krovatin, who argue that the band's "music was too tight, and its connection to old-school rock 'n' roll music too readily apparent, to be black metal."
+In some instances, Celtic Frost is described as avant-garde due to a combination of progressive, ambient, classical, and electronica elements in their music.
 Celtic Frost's later work, particularly Monotheist, has been described as doom metal.

 Fischer has stated that two main genres influenced Celtic Frost: heavy metal and new wave.
 "In Heavy Metal, it's fair to say bands like Black Sabbath, Angel Witch, and Venom influenced us.
 Martin and I were heavily influenced by the New Wave music of the time too, such as Bauhaus, Siouxsie and the Banshees, Christian Death, and I think it's a mix of these musical directions that influenced the sound of Celtic Frost."

 Ain was also noted for his interest in Joy Division, while Fischer's taste originated in a jazz and prog background.
 "I loved the '70s prog bands like Emerson, Lake & Palmer and early Roxy Music."
 The online music website The Quietus published an interview with Fischer about his favorite albums, comprising a list of 13 notable influences.
 At the top of this list was the album Gula Matari by Quincy Jones.
-Additionally, the band was influenced by Killing Joke.
+Additionally, the band was influenced by the Beatles, Led Zeppelin, Killing Joke, and Rush.

+Imagery

+The band's logo was designed by Celtic Frost founding member Martin Eric Ain.
+He explained the symbolism as follows:

+It was of course inspired by the Crowley heptagram, and also by the Crowley tarot.
+You have the symbol of the swords in tarot ...
+And so the daggers make a pentagram, each one meaning like anger, failure, triumph, success ...
+So I combined the heptagram, Crowley's seal for the whore of Babylon, with the pentagram made by the daggers.
+And of course in the center is the skull, as a symbol of memento mori.
+In the realization of death, we are not eternal.